-The Abode Starter Kit is priced at $299, but with discounts, you can get it from Amazon for $259.
+The Abode Starter Kit is priced at $199.
 The Abode system integrates with devices from other brands and will work with Alexa and Nest if home automation is desired.
-Prices for the other devices will vary from company to company.

 Both the Arlo and the Arlo Pro system comes with two cameras, one hub, and mounting equipment/accessories.
 Additional cameras can be purchased either with the package or separately.

 The Abode system includes the hub, the key fob, security cameras with a built-in motion sensor, and one door/window entry sensor.
 You can also opt for the iota all-in-one system.